TalkTakesTime/gobot/README.md

  - `log` (for logging, surprisingly)
  - `golang.org/x/net/websocket` (for websockets)
  - `strconv` (for int -> string conversion)
+ - `io/ioutil` (for reading the config file)
- - `math/rand` (for generating the websocket URL)
+ - `gopkg.in/yaml.v2` (for parsing the YAML in the config file)
- - `time` (for random seeds)

-Note that the latter two will probably be removed in later updates.

-I will assume that you know how to clone a Git repository or otherwise obtain the source code.
+I will assume that you know how to clone a Git repository or otherwise obtain the source code (hint: `go get github.com/TalkTakesTime/gobot` works).
 To install the dependencies, navigate to the directory you downloaded this repository to, and run

-    go get ./...
+    go get .
+    go build

 To build and start the bot, run

+    cd main
     go build
-    ./GoBot
+    ./main

 From there, you're on your own!